About Our School

 The first wilderness I ever explored, and the first wilderness that nearly ate me, was the Pacific Ocean.
 Our coastline is a vast wilderness.

 As I explored our local deserts, mountains and rivers, I found more wildness and mystery.

-I am beginning to understand what it is like to truly be at home here in Southern California... to know the histories, the hidden stories and the secrets of small things; to understand the connections between things that others might overlook.
+I understand what it is like to truly be at home here in Southern California... to know the histories, the hidden stories and the secrets of small things; to understand the connections between things that others might overlook.
 I am always excited to learn and understand more about this place, and to share this learning experience with others.